-67. However in this case the data subjects under consideration are further removed from this as they have purchased a vehicle from the taxi driver or a taxi or PHV company (or a third party reseller).
+- 64. The Commissioner therefore notes that the potential for this information to be published via the internet is not specifically provided to licence applicants, i.e. PHV and taxi drivers. - 65.
+However, in this case, some of the data subjects under consideration are further removed from this as they have purchased a vehicle from the taxi driver or a taxi or PHV company (or a third party reseller).
 The Commissioner has outlined how the complainant's request seeks information from the register dating back to 2012.
 The Commissioner recognises that during this period of time many of the vehicles may have been sold on to private owners who are using them for their own domestic purposes.
-These owners would have no general expectation, and would not have received any notification from the council, that that details of their vehicles could be published online.
+These owners would have no general expectation, and would not have received any notification from the council, that details of their vehicles could be published online.
 Disclosing the VRM's of these vehicles will therefore disclose a valid VRM of a vehicle which is now owned by a new owner.
 The new owner may not be using the vehicle as either taxi or a PHV but as a domestic vehicle.